 - Scope 98 listed in Annex I of the AVR (other activities pursuant to Article 10a of Directive 2003/87/EC).
-This is the scope that relates to the verification of data relevant to free allocation of allowances.
-This includes the verification of baseline data reports, new entrant data reports and annual activity level data; and - The scope of the technical sector activity referred to in Annex I of the AVR for which the verifier is carrying out verification.
+This is the scope that relates to the verification of data relevant to free allocation of allowances; and - The scope of the technical sector activity referred to in Annex I of the AVR for which the verifier is carrying out verification.
 An installation can require that the verifier is accredited against multiple sector scopes, if the installation carries out more than one of the activities listed in Annex I of the Directive.